skid-dev/UltraBox/README.md

 # UltraBox

-A Chrome Extension for thr SchoolBox LMS with integrations for the Box of Books (BoB) platform.
+A Chrome extension for the SchoolBox LMS with integrations for the Box of Books (BoB) platform.

 ## Features

 - Launcher: A search bar for quick access to news articles and classes, as well as textbooks from Box of Books.
-- Dark theme (Beta): Dark theme for the SchoolBox website and its pages (still work in progress)
+- Dark theme (Beta): Dark theme for the SchoolBox website and its pages (still a work in progress)
-- News Chips: replaces boring Schoolbox tabs in the news section with much more elegant chips and a search bar.
+- News Chips: Replaces boring SchoolBox tabs in the news section with much more elegant chips and a search bar.

 ### Upcoming